 The CSSA holds weekly meetings (sometimes replaced by special events) each with its own specific topic.
 The topics range from fun social events (such as movie or trivia nights) to guest speakers to a range of informational and planning meetings.
-Meetings from the 2014-2015 school year included tasting food with sour taste receptors blocked by Miracle Berries, debunking cognitive science themed movies, planning various events, a discussion on Brain Machine Interfaces led by a graduate student from Professor Carmena's lab, a presentation by the Cognitive Technology group, a talk on theoretical neuroscience given by a graduate student in the Redwood Center, and more!
-Check the upcoming events above to see what the topic for the next meeting is.
+Meetings we've had in the past have included tasting food with sour taste receptors blocked by Miracle Berries, debunking cognitive science themed movies, planning various events, a discussion on Brain Machine Interfaces led by a graduate student from Professor Carmena's lab, a presentation by the Cognitive Technology group, a talk on theoretical neuroscience given by a graduate student in the Redwood Center, and more!
+Check the upcoming events below to see what the topic for the next meeting is.

 As members of the CSSA, we are grateful to have received the exposure to science and education that got us all hooked on brains.
 In order to give something back, we started an educational outreach program in which we teach basic neuroscience at local schools - particularly those with less access to hands-on science programs.Through the use of exciting presentations, hands-on demonstrations, and open discussions, we aim to impart our knowledge and passion to the students.
 Topics we cover include basic neuroanatomy, the connection between language and thought, how brains can be connected to computers, the nature of the mind, and how we can use scientific principles to improve our learning, health, and memory.
 The centerpiece of every lesson is a preserved human brain that students can touch and hold!